project-sunbird/project-sunbird.github.io/pages/features-documentation/register_user.md

 4. Enter **OrgID**.
 Unique ID of the admin organization must be entered here

      - For example, in the case of a state, state repository is the system administrator repository and the ID given to each school, or education body in the state is the External ID. <br /> **OR**
       - Enter OrgID.
-Unique ID of the administration organization that is generated on Sunbird.
+Unique ID of the admini organization that is generated on Sunbird.
 This ID is generated when the organization is successfully uploaded on Sunbird.

-5. Download the csv file for reference
+5. Download the C file for reference
-6. You can add or upload details of up to 199 users at a time in one csv file
+6. You can add or upload details of up to 199 users at a time in one C file
-7. You can upload users of only a single organization in one csv file
+7. You can upload users of only a single organization in one C file
-8. Descriptions and valid values for each columns are as listed below:
+8. Descriptions and valid values for each column are as listed below:

    Sl.No |Column Name  |Description  |Valid Value  |Field Type
    ------|-------------|-------------|-------------|-----------